Anchitell Grey: Early life

+He was likely educated at home as little is known about his education.

+Career

+Grey's marriage brought him connections that likely led to his early appointments to local office.
 Grey served as a commissioner for assessment in Derbyshire in 1657, and was appointed High Sheriff of Nottinghamshire for 1657–58.
 A Royalist, in 1659, he was arrested for supporting his brother-in-law Sir George Booth's uprising against the Rump Parliament.

 After the Restoration, Grey was elected Member of Parliament for Derby in 1665 in the Cavalier Parliament.
 He was re-elected MP for Derby in 1679 for the First and Second Exclusion Parliaments and again in 1681.
 In 1689 he was elected MP for Derby again and sat until 1695.